Struggling to get interviews?

 - Skills section

-Your resume introduction should summarize your experience and clearly explain to employers why they should hire you in 2–5 sentences.
-Because it’s the first thing employers read, it’s important you make it count.
+Your resume introduction summarizes your experience and clearly explain to employers why they should hire you in 2–5 sentences.
+Clearly mention the skills that the employer asks for in the job ad.

 Resourceful project coordinator with 5+ years of experience leading cross‑functional teams, streamlining processes, and delivering results under tight deadlines.
 Skilled in communication, budgeting, and problem solving.
 Seeking a role in operations management to apply these strengths in a new industry.

-Then, tailor the bullet points in your work experience section to reflect the skills mentioned in the job ad.
-This shows employers that you’re already equipped to meet their needs.
+Then, show how you’ve used these skills in your work experience bullet points.
+This shows employers that you’re equipped to meet their needs.

 For example, if the job description mentions leadership skills, you could write: